 Upcycled lampshades, bras, textiles, plastic balls, approximately 250 cm high December 2018

-The installation was suspended above a dining table in the servant’s kitchen which also resembles a glasshouse.
-This space represented the Flower Garden where Gerda was put under a spell.
-While Gerda temporarily forgot about her quest to save Kai, she was able to be nurtured and to grow.
-The lampshades grow in size and embellishment to show Gerda’s transition from a child to a young woman.
+This cross between the Cornucopia and a Regency chandelier is inspired by the chapter of the Snow Queen entitled ‘ The Flower Garden’.
+Originally exhibited in the Regency kitchen for the Snow Q event, it shows how Gerda transformed from a child into a young woman under the guidance of another woman who imprisoned her with a spell.
+Gerda’s metamorphosis is illustrated by upcycled lampshades which grow in size and complexity, starting with the bare cells of flesh that transform into a lush and sensual apex.
 During a performance, the chandelier was attached with delicate threads to textile pieces produced by the Young Carers as a part of a workshop organized during this project.
-The space underneath the table represents Gerda’s sub consciousness.
+The space underneath the table represents Gerda’s subconsciousness.
 Table cloth transformed into a shadow theatre reveals dark roots reminding Gerda of the sacrifice she had to make .
 Photography by Wendy Pye, Richard Clarke and Phil Blume.

 Paper birds and fish with messages written by members of LGBTQUI group ‘Older and Out’, Dec 2019

 ‘The Winter Palace’ installed at the Servants’ Hall

 Handkerchiefs and infant garments with transfers of photographic images, frozen in ice blocks, each approximately 20cmx20 cm